-Learn everything about Chateau La Serre St. Emilion, Bordeaux with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau La Serre St. Emilion, Bordeaux with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Serre History, Overview

 Chateau La Serre is located just outside the village of Saint Emilion.
 It is situated exactly across the street from Chateau La Couspaude.
-Chateau La Serre takes its name from its south facing position, as La Serre can be translated to, greenhouse, which the vineyards receives, due to its sunny exposure.
+Chateau La Serre takes its name from its south-facing position, as La Serre can be translated to, greenhouse, which the vineyards receive, due to its sunny exposure.

 The chateau was constructed towards the end of the 17th century.
-During the late 1800’s, the property was purchased by Albert Macquin, who also owned the neighboring Chateau Pavie Macquin.
-Chateau La Serre was purchased in the 1950’s by the d’Arfeuille family, that also owned Chateau La Pointe in Pomerol at the time.
+During the late 1800s, the property was purchased by Albert Macquin, who also owned the neighboring Chateau Pavie Macquin.
+Chateau La Serre was purchased in the 1950s by the d’Arfeuille family, which also owned Chateau La Pointe in Pomerol at the time.

-The d’Arfeuille family continue to own and manage the estate today.
-Although, the wine making, vineyard management and marketing are handled by Ets.
+The d’Arfeuille family continues to own and manage the estate today.
+Although, winemaking, vineyard management, and marketing are handled by Ets.
 Moueix.
 In 2003 the cellars and vat rooms of Chateau La Serre were modernized.
 They removed their stainless steel tanks and moved to new, concrete fermentation vats.

 Chateau La Serre Vineyards, Terroir, Grapes, Winemaking

-The 7 hectare vineyard of Chateau La Serre is planted to 80% Merlot and 20% Cabernet Franc.
-The vineyard, is planted in 1 large block of vines.
-The vineyard has a terroir of chalk, clay and sand soils.
-The vines in their best terroir are not that far from Chateau Pavie Macquin, Chateau Villemaurine and Chateau Trotte Vieille.
+The 7-hectare vineyard of Chateau La Serre is planted with 80% Merlot and 20% Cabernet Franc.
+The vineyard is planted in 1 large block of vines.
+The vineyard has been going through slow and steady replanting.
+The terroir is chalk, clay, and sand soils.
+The vines in their best terroir are not that far from Chateau Pavie Macquin, Chateau Villemaurine, and Chateau Trotte Vieille.
 The average vine age in their Saint Emilion vineyard is 35 years of age.
 The vineyard is planted to a vine density of 6,000 vines per hectare.

 When to Drink Chateau La Serre, Anticipated Maturity, Decanting Time